Why Do I Keep Getting Back Spasms?

 It is a warning sign of a deeper and more pervasive problem with your back that is worsened during the movement.

 Did you know that tight hip flexors are a warning sign.
 Learn this important stretch for it!

-Pain Can Deter Us From Correcting Our Spasms
+Pain Can Keep Us From Getting Help

-Usually, painful experiences from very traumatic events are remembered for a very long time.
+Usually, experiences from very traumatic events are remembered for a very long time.
 What we struggle to remember about these events are the details of the circumstances surrounding it, such as what we did to trigger the problem.

-In the case of a back spasm, we will remember how we felt, perhaps where it occurred, when it happened, what were doing, but we tend not to remember why it started in the first place.
+In the case of a spasm, we will remember how we felt, perhaps where it occurred, when it happened, what were doing, but we tend not to remember why it started in the first place.

 This is sometimes difficult to do since we are not naturally inclined to analyze every single detail of our actions, let alone physical movements at any given time.

 The injury is usually due to poor overall conditioning resulting in a lack of protection of our lumbar spine.
 That area of the lumbar spine sends feedback to the muscles to protect it, by any means necessary.
 When the muscle surrounding the at-risk area is signaled to contract, it will be intense.